Rat Control - How to get rid of Rats

 Possible rat entry points to the house should be sealed, such as ESB/cable boxes, holes in walls, gaps under doors.

 Gardens should be kept short and tidy, particularly around buildings.
 Rats and mice do not like crossing open spaces, where they feel vulnerable.

 - Roof areas

 Rats can climb along gutter downpipes or use overhanging branches to gain access to attics through gaps under eaves.
 Any roof damage should be repaired.

 Getting Rid of Rats

 Rats litter size is 6-11 babies.
-The gestation period is only 3 weeks and females can mate and conceive within 24/48 hours of giving birth.
+The rat gestation period is only 3 weeks and female rats can mate and conceive within 24/48 hours of giving birth.
 It is important to get rid of rats quickly before they are too numerous, infest your home or business and damage cables, insulation, or gnaw through water pipes causing floods.

-Ultrasonic devices, rat poison and various traps can be used in order to control rats.
-There are situations were rat harbourage cannot be easily identified or accessed such as wall cavities or ceilings.
-If a situation is not straightforward it is preferable to consult a specialist Pest Controller who is trained to handle each situation in order to achieve complete rat control rapidly.
+Ultrasonic devices, rat poison and various rat traps can be used in order to control rats.
+There are situations where rat harbourage cannot be easily identified or accessed such as wall cavities or ceilings.
+If a situation is not straightforward it is preferable to consult a specialist Pest Control Service provider who is trained to handle each situation in order to achieve complete rat control rapidly.